OSGeo/gdal/doc/source/drivers/vector/osm.rst

 because too many features will accumulate in the layers before being consumed by the user application.

-Starting with GDAL 2.2, applications should use the ``GDALDataset::GetNextFeature()`` API to iterate over features in the order they are produced.
+Applications should use the ``GDALDataset::GetNextFeature()`` API to iterate over features in the order they are produced.

 For earlier versions, for large files, applications should set the :config:`OGR_INTERLEAVED_READING=YES` configuration option to turn on a special